How will the school measure the progress of your child in school?

 - Children receiving additional support will have this evaluated at the end of every half term to ensure the support is effective and whether it needs to continue be increased or stopped.

-- The progress of children on a Statement/EHC Plan is formally reviewed at an Annual Review meeting with all adults involved invited to attend.
+- The progress of children on an EHC Plan is formally reviewed at an Annual Review meeting with all adults involved invited to attend.

-- The SENDCo monitors the progress of all SEND children by collecting data at the end of every half term.
+- The SENDCo monitors the progress of all SEND children.